Rise to Success: Career Highlights of Ellen DeGeneres

 On August 2, 2013, it was announced that Ellen DeGeneres would host the Academy Awards on March 2, 2014, for the second time.

-March 2, 2014: DeGeneres hosts the Academy Awards
+March 2, 2014: Ellen DeGeneres Hosts the Academy Awards for the Second Time

 On March 2, 2014, Ellen DeGeneres hosted the Academy Awards for the second time.

-On October 24, 2014, Ellen DeGeneres's line of home products, initialized as E.D., for Ellen DeGeneres, began being offered on QVC under the name E.D. on Air.
+On October 24, 2014, Ellen DeGeneres' line of home products, initialized as E.D., began being offered on QVC under the name E.D. on Air.

-In 2015, Ellen DeGeneres launched her lifestyle brand under the name ED by Ellen.
+In 2015, Ellen DeGeneres launched her lifestyle brand under the name ED by Ellen, which later changed to ED Ellen DeGeneres.
+The collection includes apparel, shoe, accessory, pet, baby, and home items.

-February 2017: DeGeneres launches dog collection at PetSmart
+February 2017: DeGeneres's dog collection at PetSmart was launched

-In February 2017, Ellen DeGeneres's dog collection at PetSmart was launched.
+In February 2017, Ellen DeGeneres's dog collection at PetSmart was launched, and a cat line was introduced later that year.

-In November 2017, following President Donald Trump's announcement to allow the importation of elephant trophies from Africa, Ellen DeGeneres created a hashtag campaign and T-shirt to donate to the David Sheldrick Wildlife Trust in partnership with her brand, ED Ellen DeGeneres.
+In November 2017, in response to President Donald Trump's decision to allow the importation of elephant trophies from Africa, Ellen DeGeneres created a hashtag campaign in partnership with her brand, ED Ellen DeGeneres, to donate to the David Sheldrick Wildlife Trust.
+She also created a T-shirt with her brand whose proceeds also go to the organization.

-On August 15, 2018, it was announced that Ellen DeGeneres would partner with Walmart to launch a fashion collection under the brand name EV1.
+On August 15, 2018, it was announced that Ellen DeGeneres would partner with Walmart to launch a fashion collection under the brand name EV1, a low-cost alternative to her ED Ellen DeGeneres product.

 On September 10, 2018, the EV1 fashion collection, a partnership between Ellen DeGeneres and Walmart, was officially launched.

-On May 12, 2021, Ellen DeGeneres announced that she would end her talk show, The Ellen DeGeneres Show, following the conclusion of its nineteenth season in 2022.
+On May 12, 2021, Ellen DeGeneres announced that she would end her talk show following the conclusion of its nineteenth season in 2022.

-On May 26, 2022, The Ellen DeGeneres Show aired its final episode.
-Jennifer Aniston, Pink, and Billie Eilish appeared as guests.
-Portia de Rossi and other family members of Ellen DeGeneres were in the audience.
+On May 26, 2022, the final episode of The Ellen DeGeneres Show aired.
+Guests included Jennifer Aniston, Pink, and Billie Eilish, with Portia de Rossi and other family members in the audience.

-In July 2025, during an appearance in Cheltenham, Gloucestershire, Ellen DeGeneres ruled out reviving her former talk show for a British audience.
-However, she mentioned that she was considering future work options, expressing a desire for fun and new challenges.
+In July 2025, during an appearance in Cheltenham, Gloucestershire, Ellen DeGeneres stated that she wouldn't resurrect her former talk show for a British audience but was considering future work options.